misantronic/framewreck/README.md

 The animate module makes CSS3-Transforms and Animations super-easy using a unique synatx.<br>
 The commands in the animation queue are invoked at the same time ( `[ 'X:5 Y:5 W:10' ]` ) or one after another ( `[ 'X:5' , 'Y:5', 'W:10' ]` ).

+*Note:* This module is optional and not included in dist/framewreck.min.js<br>

 Dependencies: [CSS](#css-module), [Events](#event-module), [Data](#data-module)

 ```javascript